-While in my Cedar Springs Law Office, I was surprised to see Mr. Ilbe (a Dallas acquaintance) walk in.
+While in my Cedar Springs Law Office, I was surprised to see Michael Ilbe (a Dallas acquaintance) walk in.
 Ilbe (about 25 years old) had a stocky build and was black.
 I recalled that he was a Nigerian and that he had asked me to help him with an immigration matter.
-He had seemed like a likable character, however he hadn't had any money with which to pay me and I had never done the requested work.
+He had seemed like a likable character, however he had not had any money with which to pay me and I had never done the requested work.
 And now I was preparing to leave Dallas and move to Europe.

 He sat down and asked me if I had been able to do anything for him.
-I told him I hadn't and I intimated that Leland (the other lawyer in my office) had been supposed to do some of the work for him.
+I told him I had not and I intimated that Leland (the other lawyer in my office) had been supposed to do some of the work for him.
 Ilbe said he had tried to have another lawyer help him but that lawyer likewise hadn't done much for him.
 I implied his new lawyer had apparently not put much effort into his case.
 He replied that neither had Leland.
 I didn't know what to say.